cea-trust-platform/trust-documentation/doc/source/srcs/reference/all.rst

 Parameters are:

-- **liste_equations | list_equations**  (*type:* :ref:`listeqn`) convection_diffusion_concentration equations.
+- **list_equations**  (*type:* :ref:`listeqn`) convection_diffusion_concentration equations.
 The unknown of the concentration equation number N is named concentrationN.
 This keyword is used to define initial conditions and the post processing fields.
 This kind of problem is very useful to test in only one data file (and then only  one calculation) different schemes or different boundary conditions for the scalar  transport equation.

 - **[milieu]**  (*type:* :ref:`milieu_base`) The medium associated with the problem.